JEAN PHILIPPE PROSPER Vice President, IFC Global Client Services

-Mr. Prosper joined IFC in 2000 as a Chief Investment Officer for Financial Markets covering West and Central Africa and a year later became Manager, Financial Markets for Sub-Saharan Africa, relocating to Johannesburg in 2003.
+Mr. Prosper joined IFC in 2000 as a Chief Investment Officer for Financial Markets, covering West and Central Africa.
+A year later, he became Manager, Financial Markets for Sub-Saharan Africa, relocating to Johannesburg in 2003.
 Shortly thereafter, he relocated to Nairobi as Manager for East Africa.

-Mr. Prosper is the recipient of the two most prestigious awards of the World Bank Group, the Diversity and Inclusion Leadership Award in 2010 and the Good Manager Award in 2011.
+Mr. Prosper is the recipient of the two most prestigious awards of the World Bank Group: the Diversity and Inclusion Leadership Award in 2010; and the Good Manager Award in 2011.
 He holds an M.B.A.
-He is also a civil engineer with a degree in Mathematics.
+He is also a civil engineer, with a degree in Mathematics.